alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 Warning occurred for prior
 b_eta_Intercept ~ uniform(0, 2.5) `

+Age_group estimate went crazy in not_multilevel_model_recovery.qmd, maybe by confining the prior to the intercept I no longer have a prior on the coefficient.

 # All the problems below were I think because prior bounded at zero also applied to coefficients